I have been a victim.

 Hackers keep finding new ways to break into WordPress websites.
 Keeping up to date with what’s going and how to protect yourself is essential.
-Click here to receive critical WordPress security updates, on time, every time.

 Its ok to seem paranoid about security.
 Hundreds (even thousands) of websites gets hacked every day and it’s your job to make sure that your effort and investment is protected.

 So not matter what anyone says, if it doesn’t feel safe for your website, don’t do it!

 "Security... it's simply the recognition that changes will take place and the knowledge that you're willing to deal with whatever happens."